 - designing “multi-criteria decision analysis” tools to define risks in food, feed safety, plant, animal health and nutritional quality.

-EFSA has set up a CLEFSA network of experts from international EU and UN institutions and coordinators of large EU projects involved with climate change.
-The group is supporting our scientists in identifying emerging issues and designing the multi-criteria decision analysis tool.
-EFSA already uses criteria for emerging risks identification and adapted these to the specific driver of climate change.
+The CLEFSA network included experts from international, EU and UN institutions and coordinators of large EU projects involved with climate change.
+The group helped to identify emerging issues and design the multi-criteria decision analysis tool.
+EFSA had already used criteria for emerging risks identification and adapted these to the specific driver of climate change.

-EFSA expects to publish a report on the outcomes of the CLEFSA project in 2020.
+We published a report on the outcomes of the CLEFSA project in June 2020.

 Under Article 34 of EFSA’s Founding Regulation 178/2002, the Authority is required to:

 - identify, assess and disseminate information on emerging issues and ensure coordination with relevant networks and international organizations;